ohwgiles/laminar/UserManual.md

 - `start [JOB [PARAMS...]]...` starts one or more jobs with optional parameters, returning when the jobs begin execution.
 - `run [JOB [PARAMS...]]...` triggers one or more jobs with optional parameters and waits for the completion of all jobs.
 Returns a non-zero error code if any job failed.
 - `set [VARIABLE=VALUE]...` sets one or more variables to be exported in subsequent scripts for the run identified by the `$JOB` and `$RUN` environment variables
+- `show-jobs` shows the known jobs on the server (`$LAMINAR_HOME/cfg/jobs/*.run`).
+- `show-running` shows the currently running jobs with their numbers.
+- `show-queued` shows the names of the jobs waiting in the queue.
+- `abort JOB NUMBER` manually aborts a currently running job by name and number.

 `laminarc` connects to `laminard` using the address supplied by the `LAMINAR_HOST` environment variable.
 If it is not set, `laminarc` will first attempt to use `LAMINAR_BIND_RPC`, which will be available if `laminarc` is executed from a script within `laminard`.
 If neither `LAMINAR_HOST` nor `LAMINAR_BIND_RPC` is set, `laminarc` will assume a default host of `unix-abstract:laminar`.